 - We make an effort to include plants that are popular among the pollinators every time we design or augment a bed or landscape.

+For more info on the important work pollinators do and how to nurture them, click here.
 We’re always happy to discuss ecological concepts and how to integrate them into your landscape, so don’t hesitate to engage us!